 - Subject Matter Knowledge Coursework: TEP students also complete a range of courses to meet the state Subject Matter Knowledge requirements for teachers.
-We currently offer approved programs in 11 licensure areas: Biology, Chemistry, Chinese, English, French, General Science, History, Latin and Classical Humanities, Mathematics, Physics and Spanish.
+We currently offer approved programs in 11 licensure areas: Biology, Chemistry, Chinese Studies, English, French, General Science, History, Latin and Classical Humanities, Mathematics, Physics and Spanish.

 - Field-Based Experiences: Prior to the practicum semester, TEP students complete and document supervised pre-practicum experiences.
 The hours are embedded in required TEP coursework and provide each student with experiences in a range of educational settings within the Worcester Public Schools.